-This article is intended for CallTrackingMetrics customers that have a Business Associate Addendum (BAA) in place with CallTrackingMetrics, or intend to enter into a BAA with us.
+This article is intended for CallTrackingMetrics customers who have a Business Associate Addendum (BAA) in place with CallTrackingMetrics or intend to enter into a BAA with us.

 Throughout this article, we have indicated whether each CallTrackingMetrics feature is required for HIPAA compliance or if there are recommendations for additional security.
-There are also sections that call out special considerations that customers should take note of under certain circumstances.
+Some sections call out special considerations that customers should take note of under certain circumstances.

-- You must be on the Connect, Growth, Advanced, or Enterprise plan.
+- You must be on the Connect, Growth, Advanced, Marketing Pro, Sales Engage, or Enterprise plan.
 You can check your plan and change your plan at the top of the Account Settings page

 - We need to have a Business Associate Agreement in place with you.
-Please contact us at firstname.lastname@example.org to request a BAA.
+To request a BAA, follow these steps:

 - You cannot use tracking numbers that are marked as "not eligible for HIPAA compliance".
 Non HIPAA numbers will be marked with an asterisk and flagged on the Buy Numbers page as well as the Tracking Numbers page in your account.

-- Individual Logins: Each individual user accessing HIPAA accounts must have their own unique login for CTM.
+- Individual Logins: Each user accessing HIPAA accounts must have their own unique login for CTM.

-- User Security: Within Agency Settings, navigate to "Security" area and configure the following:
+- User Security: Within Agency Settings, navigate to the "Security" area and configure the following:

 - Logout users automatically after no more than 15 minutes of idle connection,

-- Enable two factor authentication to ask for verification code every time or every 30 days, and
+- Enable two-factor authentication to ask for a verification code every time or every 30 days, and

 - Check the box to require a user login to access call recordings